JointDNN: An Efficient Training and Inference Engine for Intelligent Mobile Cloud Computing Services: Problem definition and modeling

 In this regard, we add two additional chains of size $k-1$, where $k$ is the number of nodes in the residual block ($3$ in Figure~\ref{resnet}).
 One chain represents the case of computing layer $2$ on the mobile and the other one represents the case of computing layer $2$ on the cloud.
 In Figure~\ref{resnet}, we have only shown the weights that need to be modified, where $D_2$ and $U_2$ are the cost of downloading and uploading the output of layer $2$, respectively.

-By solving the shortest path problem in JointDNN graph model, we can obtain the optimal scheduling of inference in DNNs.
-Online training consists of one inference and one back-propagation step.
-The total number of layers is noted by $N$ consistently throughout this paper so there are $2N$ layers for modeling training, where the second $N$ layers are the mirrored version of the first $N$ layers, and their associated operations are the gradients of the error function with respect to the DNN's weights.
+By solving the shortest path problem in the JointDNN graph model, we can obtain the optimal scheduling of inference in DNNs.
+The online training consists of one inference and one back-propagation step.
+The total number of layers is noted by $N$ consistently throughout this paper so there are $2N$ layers for modeling training, where the second $N$ layers are the mirrored version of the first $N$ layers, and their associated operations are the gradients of the error function concerning the DNN's weights.
 The main difference between the mobile cloud computing graph of inference and online training is the need for updating the model by downloading the new weights from the cloud.
-We assume that the cloud server performs the whole back-propagation step separately, even if it is scheduled to be done on the mobile, therefore, there is no need for mobile device to upload the weights that are updated by itself in order to save mobile energy consumption.
-The modification in JointDNN graph model is adding the costs of downloading weights of the layers that are updated in the cloud to $ED_{i,j}$.
+We assume that the cloud server performs the whole back-propagation step separately, even if it is scheduled to be done on the mobile, therefore, there is no need for the mobile device to upload the weights that are updated by itself to save mobile energy consumption.
+The modification in the JointDNN graph model is adding the costs of downloading weights of the layers that are updated in the cloud to $ED_{i,j}$.
+The shortest path problem can be solved in polynomial time efficiently.